IDI-Systems/acre2/docs/wiki/user/feature-list.md

 ## Creator DLC Compatibility

 ACRE2 provides contributed compatibility components for several Creator DLCs.
-This includes at least accurate terrain data for signal calculations as it cannot be automatically generated on map load due to encrypted publishing.
+This includes accurate terrain data for signal calculations as it cannot be automatically generated on map load due to encrypted publishing.
 Compatibility is automatically loaded for any loaded Creator DLC.

 <div class="row flex-row">
     <div class="col-sm-4">